andymcguinness/mSlider/README.md

 ## The CSS
 The CSS provides extremely basic styling -- truly nothing exciting.
 It DOES, however, provide extremely necessary positioning, as well as some active/hover states.
 These can/will be added onto/tweaked, but this is enough to make the slider completely functional.

+## A Demo
+If you pull this repo down locally and open it with MAMP/WAMP/whatever, you can see a very bare demo.
+The index.html file contains an instance of it, so you can see what the html looks like all put together.